Our customers have been hired by:

 - How to write a desktop support resume that lands more interviews.

-- Tips and examples of how to put skills and achievements on an IT desktop support technician resume.
+- Tips and examples of how to put skills and achievements on a desktop support technician resume.

 - How to describe your experience on a resume for a desktop support specialist to get any job you want.